ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 In order to create a signature, a well-defined byte stream is needed.
 The Sig_structure is used to create the canonical form.
 The following steps must be followed to generate Sig_structure:

+**TODO** This is confusing.
+Signing should be defined for a list of leaves from which a Merkle tree is constructured.
+Verification of a message for a single leaf is roughly what is written below.

 1. Compute leaf digest with input computed according to the Leaf Algorithm

 ~~~
 LeafDigest := H(LeafAlgorithm(leaf))
 ~~~